Dickinson-COMP-491-492/website/docs/syllabus.md

 Audio or video recording of class meetings, lectures or discussions is prohibited without explicit permission of the instructor.
 Photographic records of whiteboards, projected slides or other visual media is also prohibited without explicit permission of the instructor.
 In any case where permission is given for audio/video/photographic records to be made they are for personal use only.
 They may not be shared or redistributed and must be destroyed at the end of their usefulness or within one week following the termination of this course, whichever comes first.
 Similarly, any redistribution of sample code, homework solution sets or provided lab code is prohibited.
 Please note that all outside materials used in the course (readings/tutorials/assignments/projects/etc) are also be governed by their own licensing agreements.

-### Accommodations for Disabilities
+### Accommodations Students with Disabilities

 Dickinson values diverse types of learners and is committed to ensuring that each student is afforded equitable access to participate in all learning experiences.
 If you have (or think you may have) a learning difference or a disability – including a mental health, medical, or physical impairment – that would hinder your access to learning or demonstrating knowledge in this class, please contact Access and Disability Services (ADS).
 They will confidentially explain the accommodation request process and the type of documentation that Dean and Director Marni Jones will need to determine your eligibility for reasonable accommodations.
-To learn more about available supports, go to [www.dickinson.edu/ADS](https://www.dickinson.edu/ADS), email access@dickinson.edu, call (717) 245-1734, or go to the ADS office in Room 005 of Old West, Lower Level (aka "the OWLL").
+To learn more about available supports, go to www.dickinson.edu/ADS, email access@dickinson.edu, call (717)245-1734, or go to the ADS office in Room 005 of Old West, Lower Level (aka "the OWLL").

-If you’ve already been granted accommodations at Dickinson, please follow the guidance at [www.dickinson.edu/AccessPlan](https://www.dickinson.edu/AccessPlan) for disclosing the accommodations for which you are eligible and scheduling a meeting with me as soon as possible so that we can discuss your accommodations and finalize your Access Plan.
-If test proctoring will be needed from ADS, remember that we will need to complete your Access Plan in time to give them at least one week’s advance notice.
+If you’ve already been granted accommodations at Dickinson, please follow the guidance at www.dickinson.edu/AccessPlan for disclosing the accommodations for which you are eligible and scheduling a meeting with me as soon as possible so that we can discuss your accommodations and finalize your Access Plan.
+If you will be using any test-taking accommodations in this class, be sure to enter all test dates into your Access Plan in advance of our meeting.

+### Accessibility

-“Our classroom / My office is located on the second floor of Tome Hall, which has an elevator, located to the left of the main entrance.
-If you require the use of an elevator to access the second floor, please let me know.
-If there is ever a malfunction with the elevator please let me know (e.g. via Teams or e-mail).
-I will if necessary relocate or hold class virtually.
-Similarly, if you are ever unable to reach my office for office hours or a meeting I will be happy to move the meeting to an accessible location or hold it virtually.
+This class meets and my office are located on the second floor of Tome Hall, which has an elevator, located to the left of the stairs inside the main entrance.
+If you require the use of an elevator to access our class or my office, please let me know.
+If there is ever a malfunction with the elevator, we will be notified by email, and I will consult with ADS to identify our options for that day.

 ### Life Happens:

 Sometimes stuff just happens, even more so in the challenging situations in we currently find ourselves.
 Sometimes it is an unexpected sudden event such as an illness or family emergency.
 Other times it may be an ongoing issue or concern or an accumulation of smaller issues.
 Any of these things may affect your (or my) ability to focus or perform up to your (or my) potential through no shortcoming or fault of your (my) own.
 Dickinson is a kind and caring community and we want to see you achieve at your full potential.
 So, if you are experiencing life events that are affecting your performance please don’t hesitate to talk to your instructor, your advisor or your class Dean.
 They will all be willing to talk with you, help to formulate a plan and/or connect you with others that may be able to assist.
+If you are going to miss a due date for this course, please contact the instructor in advance.
 If I am experiencing such events, I will communicate them to you as well and we will adapt.

 ___
 ![Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png "Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License") All textual materials used in this course are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/)